 Go all KonMari on your ass, rummage through your closet and ask yourself, “Does it spark joy?”

 (Not sure what the heck I’m talking about?
-Check out this life-changing book.
-Really.)
+Check out this life-changing book.)

-Don’t have time to drive around to shops?
-Try ThredUp!
+Don’t have time to drive around to shops / take photos?
+Try ThredUp.